HHS/nih-oite-website/_events/2021414-nih-sacnas-society-for-the-advancement-of-chicanos-hispanics-and-native-americans-in-science-chapter-monthly-event-md-do-md-phd-panel-on-admissions-diversity.md

 For any questions, please contact Dr. Natasha Lugo-Escobar at lugoescobarn@mail.nih.gov.

-<span>Who are we?: We are a professional SACNAS
+<span style="font-size: 8pt;">Who are we?: We are a professional SACNAS
 chapter that provides a supportive and welcoming environment for Hispanics/Chicanos and Native Americans trainees and staff at the NIH to get together, exchange ideas, network, share successes, and strategize